Vixen!: Production

 During the film, assistant director George Costello had a relationship with Gavin, which led to the end of Costello's professional relationship with Meyer.
 Erica Gavin, on the other hand, went on to shoot one more movie with Meyer.

-Meyer said the sex scene between Gavin and her brother "was the best of them all.
+Meyer said the sex scene between Vixen and her brother "was the best of them all.
 She [Erica Gavin] really displayed an animal quality that I've never been able to achieve before – the way she grunted and hung in there and did her lines.
-It was a really remarkable job...
-I've done a lot of jokey screwing but there's something about Erica and her brother that was just remarkable... [it] really represents the way I like to screw."
+It was a really remarkable job ...
+I've done a lot of jokey screwing but there's something about Erica and her brother that was just remarkable ... [it] really represents the way I like to screw."

 Reception

 The film was a huge box office success.
 Meyer later attributed this to the fact "it was so frank for its time.
 And a lot of it had to be attributed to Erica Gavin.
 She had a quality that also appealed to women.
 And women came in great numbers."